Changissnz/selfinterest/README.md

 to different point.
 The world would be fixed in place, and sentience be of little significance alongside the inanimate.
-This then makes for phenomena most convincing to be pre-determined, the complications from potential streamlined into deterministic processes known before they occur, so that after the occurrence is the proof.
+This then makes for phenomena most convincing to be pre-determined, the complications from potential streamlined into deterministic processes known before they occur, so that after the occurrence is the supporting proof of the argument, which turned out not to be an argument against a plausible counter but a wholesome truth expressed on the actual.